jdelhCoursera/Getting-and-Cleaning-Data-Course-Project/ReadMe.md

 > - Each part of the measurement label begins with an uppercase and are separated by a '.' (_dot_).
 > - measurement label starts with _Time._ for features that correspond to time domain signals (features that begins with a t)
-> - measurement label starts with _Freq._ for features that correspond to frequency domain signals (features that begins with a t)
+> - measurement label starts with _Freq._ for features that correspond to frequency domain signals (features that begins with a f)

 - The values average of each variable for each activity and each subject